ncedeno1122/AwfulCatMetroidvania/Assets/Documents/ObsidianVault/DevLogs/July 6th.md

 Ahhh, but wait!
 As it is right now, I don't listen for trigger collision to start my events within my BreakableTile script, it happens in my Projectile...
 I was deliberating over whether this was the right move when I made that decision too.
 If I were to change that, then that aligns with my idea of the script right now.

+ATTENTION, ATTENTION!
+A VIOLATION OF THE SINGLE RESPONSIBILITY PRINCIPLE HAS BEEN SPOTTED! ***neutralize the threat.***

+---

+Thinking as well about my `LevelTileGOScript`, it's really more of a class that could be static if it wanted to...
+The events are static, which is cool with ensuring there are only ONE of them that ever exist...

+But other Tiles that might be cool to have are like switches and things that we can Interact with..